 Mobile Marketing with Bing:

 If you’re a local business with a menu of food items or services, you should capitalize on Bing’s “Mobile Menu” feature.
-This allows viewers a quick snapshot of you offer.
-Now assuming this obtains “wide usage,” with the increasing adoption of Windows Mobile Devices and/or Bing Mobile users, you could see a substantial traffic increase to your website and in turn your business, simply from Mobile Users ability to find your restaurant online…some say it will rival Google Places.
+This allows viewers a quick snapshot of your offer.
+Now assuming this obtains “wide usage,” with the increasing adoption of Windows Mobile Devices and/or Bing Mobile users, you could see a substantial traffic increase to your website and in turn your business, simply from Mobile User’s ability to find your restaurant online…some say it will rival Google Places.
 And to sweeten the deal further, Bing is also offering a “FREE Mobile Site,” which at this stage is more of an added feature than a true benefit to your business (short on design), yet when combined with the QR code and the Open Sign, your online mobile location can help drive traffic through your front door–literally.

-So why not take a moment and give one of the largest software companies in the world a bit of data about you and your business.
+So why not take a moment and give one of the largest software companies in the world a bit of data about you and your business?
 It can only help.
-After all it’s FREE!
+After all, it’s FREE!